raashidsalih/Penny-Assignment/readme.md

 ### Query Healing

+To improve the robustness of the agent, Query Healing can also be considered.

-If MongoDB returns an error, the agent can automatically retry with the error message fed back to the LLM for self-correction (configured via `MAX_QUERY_RETRIES`).
+1. If the database returns an error upon executing the LLM-generated SQL, the agent will automatically pass the error message back to the LLM and prompt it to generate a fixed query.
+2. This retry mechanism will be performed a fixed number of times to resolve potential LLM hallucinations or minor syntax errors automatically.

 ### Data Compliance

+1. To fully address data governance for LLMs, especially for handling sensitive data or achieving specific certifications, the next steps must include figuring out enterprise solutions or on-premise LLM options.
-For sensitive data or enterprise deployments, consider on-premise LLM options to ensure proprietary data never leaves the controlled infrastructure.
+2. This will allow Penny to manage the LLM processing environment and ensure the proprietary data never leaves the controlled, compliant infrastructure.